 Catalog design: Jason Pickelman, JNL Design, Chicago

-The artist also wishes to thank the following institutions and individuals for their generous support of Ennesbo: The Embassy of Sweden, Washington, DC; The Barbro Osher Pro Suecia Foundation; Genline AB; SWEA-Chicago; The American Scandinavian Foundation; Lucia Woods Lindley; Gilbert Silverman; Michael and Sandra Perlow; D. Elizabeth Price; Linda Kramer; The Ragdale Foundation and Experimental Sound Studio, Chicago.
+I wish to thank the following institutions and individuals for their generous support of Ennesbo: The Embassy of Sweden, Washington, DC; The Barbro Osher Pro Suecia Foundation; Genline AB; SWEA-Chicago; The American Scandinavian Foundation; Lucia Woods Lindley; Gilbert Silverman; Michael and Sandra Perlow; D. Elizabeth Price; Linda Kramer; The Ragdale Foundation and Experimental Sound Studio, Chicago.